HansjoergW/sec-financial-statement-data-set-daily-processing/doc/parsing_notes.md

 3.1 there are reports which add a running number to every occurence of to and from label, so the
     hierarchy cannot be evaluated without removing this suffixes.
-Problem these reports will appear as if they have many root nodes within a presentation (0000018255-21-000004)
+Problem these reports will appear as if they have many root nodes within a presentation (0000018255-21-000004) 3.2 there are some rare cases of statements (2 statements in 5500 reports for q1 2021) in a report for which have ambiguous parent-child defnition, meaning that the from-node could be connect to more than one to-node.
+In this case, the ambiguous entries have to be removed from the structure.
+    examples: 0001562762-21-000101 # StatementConsolidatedStatementsOfStockholdersEquity
+              0001564590-21-012964 # StatementConsolidatedStatementsOfCashFlows

 4. Evaluate of report
 3.1. the naming is not always consistent